Biosulin H is a medium-acting insulin preparation. It is a human insulin obtained using recombinant DNA technology.

 There are a number of medications that affect the need for insulin.

-.
-Hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, non-selective beta-adrenoblockers, ACE inhibitors, sulfonamides, anabolic steroids, Carboanhydrase inhibitors, bromocriptine, octreotide, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, theophylline, cyclophosphamide, phenfluramine, lithium preparations, preparations containing ethanol.
+The hypoglycemic effect of insulin is enhanced by oral hypoglycemic drugs, MAO inhibitors, non-selective beta-blockers, ACE inhibitors, sulfonamides, anabolic steroids, carbonic anhydrase inhibitors, bromocriptine, octreotide, tetracyclines, clofibrate, ketoconazole, mebendazole, pyridoxine, theophylline, cyclophosphamide, fenfluramine, lithium preparations, preparations containing ethanol.

 Overdose

-Treatment: mild hypoglycemia can be corrected by the patient himself by taking sugar or carbohydrate-rich foods (diabetics are recommended to carry sugar, sweets, cookies or sweet fruit juice at all times).
+Treatment: the patient can eliminate mild hypoglycemia himself by ingesting sugar or carbohydrate-rich foods (diabetes patients are advised to carry sugar, sweets, cookies or sweet fruit juice with them at all times).

-In severe cases, in case of loss of consciousness – IV infusion of 40% dextrose solution; intravenous, p/c or intravenous – glucagon.
+In severe cases, in case of loss of consciousness, a 40% dextrose solution is administered intravenously; IM, SC or IV – glucagon.

-After recovery of consciousness, the patient is advised to take a carbohydrate-rich meal to prevent the recurrence of hypoglycemia.
+After regaining consciousness, the patient is advised to take a carbohydrate-rich meal to prevent the recurrence of hypoglycemia.

 ---|---|